-So without further ado we went and asked our full-time staff situated at The Orchards office for their favourite stop for a coffee in the area.
+So without further ado, we asked our full-time team members situated at The Orchards office for their favourite coffee stop in the area.

-Clara’s and Laurie’s votes went to Mountain Kiosk Coffee where Clara gets an “Americano” and Laurie enjoys a café latte.
-Located at the top of Hirafu it is the closest café to the Dot base and located right next to the Hirafu Welcome Centre.
-Also when Yotei Zan does reveal itself through the winter clouds, it’s a great spot to relax and take in the view.
+2 votes went to Mountain Kiosk, where Clara gets an americano and Laurie enjoys a café latte.
+Located at the top of Hirafu it is the closest café to the Dot Base and located right next to the Hirafu Welcome Centre.
+Also, when Mt.
+Yotei does reveal itself through the winter clouds, it’s a great spot to relax and take in the view.
 Clara also loves the banana muffins they offer.

-Eddie’s coffee pick is an Americano at Hirafu mainstay, Green Farm Café.
-The combination of a great atmosphere, central location and friendly staff were what earned Green Farm the top nod from Eddie.
+The combination of a great atmosphere, central location and friendly staff are what earned Green Farm the top nod from Eddie.

-Stu and Marika’s vote for a latte went to Rhythm.
+3 votes went to Rhythm's in-store coffee stand.
 People may not be aware that inside the iconic rental and retail store there is a coffee stand.
-You will often find Ki Chan there with her little French bulldog Marlo and together they make a mean coffee.
-Rhythm is also Yukari’s choice for a café latte.
+You will often find Ki-chan there with her little French bulldog Marlo and together they make a mean coffee.

-Patrick’s vote went to B.C.C White Rock.
+1 vote went to BCC White Rock.
 When going for a snowboard over at Hanazono or into Kutchan for groceries, he likes to stop in for a long black.
 He also recommends White Rock’s chocolate muffin if you’re feeling a bit peckish.

 While the price of a coffee is something our staff all factored into their vote, up to this point all the coffees mentioned retail for roughly the same price at around ¥400-¥500.
-Enter Lawsons, a hallmark of modern day Japan- famed for its KFC style chicken, 24hr business hours and array of food and goods most westerners aren’t accustomed to finding in a convenience store.
-Ruth and Sara both gave their nod to Lawsons for their café latte which you can pick up for ¥180 each.
+Enter , a hallmark of modern day Japan.
+Famed for its KFC style chicken, 24 hour business hours and array of food and goods most Westerners aren’t accustomed to finding in a convenience store.
+Some of our team members gave their nod to Lawsons for their café latte which you can pick up for ¥180 each.
 The coffee is hot, affordable and is ready quickly and it actually tastes pretty good!